Repurposing food waste streams from local mines to benefit agriculture in Chile

 We suggest that anaerobically digested food waste can be converted into liquid fertiliser and bio-gas.
 Bio-gas can be used for cooking or heating.
 Currently most farmers use synthetic fertiliser that is imported and relatively expensive, so turning the food waste stream into fertiliser provides a very cheap alternative for the soil.
 The food waste of one medium sized mine can provide 6% of the whole northern region with fertiliser whilst saving the local agriculture around $500,000 US dollars compared to synthetic fertiliser.

 Plan for the future: anti-dessertification

-Furthermore, the paper proposes a long term plan for fighting further desertification of the Antofagasta region.
-Currently, 62,3% of Chile is experiencing moderate or extreme desertification, with the Atacama growing 1m per day.
+Furthermore, in our paper we propose a long term plan for fighting further desertification in the Antofagasta region.
+Currently 62,3% of Chile is experiencing moderate or extreme desertification, with the Atacama desert growing 1m per day.
 At this pace, the desert will reach Santiago by 2040.